4 Great Pigeon Pose Variations

 There Are Many Ways to Modify Pigeon Pose

 Pigeon Pose is not necessarily a “beginner’s pose.”
-But there are ways to modify and adapt the shape to make it work for varying body types and flexibility levels.
+However, there are ways to modify and adapt the shape to make it work for varying body types and flexibility levels.

 Give these four Pigeon Pose variations a try and see if they help to make your Sleeping Pigeon Pose feel more accessible and, ultimately, more inviting.